 Once you know where to look, a good understanding of how to search the source with tools like find and ack will be an invaluable asset, so it pays to brush up on their usage (the Linux man pages are a great place to start).
 You should ultimately be able to focus your attention on, at most, a handful of files.

 The next step is to actually write your code.
 In my case, that meant adding a few tests to an existing file.
 If your patch is much larger in scope, then you should probably put it on hold, and find something smaller.
 It’s no fun to spend weeks writing something you’re proud of, only to have it rejected right off the bat.

-I can’t provide much more guidance when it comes to writing your first patch. since every issue is unique.
+I can’t provide much more guidance when it comes to writing your first patch, since every issue is unique.
 Hopefully, you didn’t bite off more than you could chew.
 Once you’re happy with your code and/or documentation, it’s time to submit your pull request.
 That can be a rather stressful experience for the uninitiated, and if you’re not used to very direct feedback, it can be hurt.
 Try not to take things too personally.

-To minimize the pain, it’s a good idea to make sure your contribution is consistent with the existing codebase, and/or Documentation Style Guide.
+To minimise the pain, it’s a good idea to make sure your contribution is consistent with the existing codebase, and/or Documentation Style Guide.
 Also, make sure your git history is clean, by squashing and rebasing your working commits and checking the diffs against the latest master.

 Before your patch can be reviewed, you will have to sign the CNCF Contributor License Agreement, which grants the Cloud Native Computing Foundation additional rights and limitations not covered under the Apache-2.0 license that accompanies the project.
 While the CLA requirement definitely merits further discussion, this article is not the place to do it.